This post covers when it snows in New York, and how much snow to expect in any given month.

-- Things to Do
+- Things to Do in the Cold

 December and March are not big snow months, but you should be prepared to deal with snow during these two months as well.

 While it's possible to snow as early as November and as late as April, snowfall in these months is extremely unlikely.

 A few things to consider about the averages and stats that we provide in the content below.